kworam/ProcScript/README.md

 ProcScript maintains a Proc call stack for each Proc call chain.
 If an unhandled exception occurs in a block function, ProcScript writes a detailed error summary to the console including the Proc call stack as well as the JavaScript call stack.

-Here is an example from the ProcScript demonstration app:
+Here is an example from the ProcScript CORS demo:

 	[onProcException] localhost/:14
 	err=Error: [App.initDbProc]  simulated exception in 'createTablesIfNecessary' block function localhost/:15